cygwin/cygwin-install-action/README.md

 PATH
 ----

-This action prepends Cygwin's /usr/bin directory to the PATH.
+By default, this action prepends Cygwin's /usr/bin directory to the PATH.

 However, if you want to ensure that PATH only contains Cygwin executables, and other stuff installed in the VM image isn't going to get picked up: